RoamGuru Roam Guru

 The Berlin Wall stood from 1961 to 1989.
 Most of it was demolished in the months after November 9, 1989.
 What remains has been preserved deliberately.

 The East Side Gallery is the longest continuous stretch: 1.3 kilometers of concrete covered in murals painted in 1990 and maintained since.
 It's on Mühlenstraße in Friedrichshain, along the river.
 The most photographed image is Dmitri Vrubel's My God, Help Me to Survive This Deadly Love, depicting Brezhnev and Honecker kissing.
 The mural quality varies.
 Some are political.
 Some are decorative.
 The wall itself is the point—the physical reality of a barrier that divided families, neighborhoods, a city.
 Walk it early morning before the tour buses arrive.
+Free, 24 hours.

-Checkpoint Charlie exists now as a tourist photo opportunity.
+Checkpoint Charlie exists now as a tourist photo opportunity at Friedrichstraße 43–45.
 Men in costume offer to stamp your passport for €5.
-The adjacent museum (€17.50) documents escape attempts and Cold War espionage.
+The adjacent museum (€17.50, daily 9 AM–10 PM) documents escape attempts and Cold War espionage.
 The historical significance of the location—this was the main crossing point between East and West—collides with the carnival atmosphere.
-The nearby Topography of Terror exhibition, built on the site of the former Gestapo headquarters, is free and more affecting.
-The outdoor excavations reveal the foundation walls of SS and Gestapo buildings.
-The indoor exhibition documents Nazi persecution machinery without sensationalism.
+I skip it now.
+I've seen it enough times.

 Kreuzberg: The Layered Neighborhood

-Maybachufer Canal hosts the Turkish Market on Tuesdays and Fridays from noon to 6:30 PM.
+Maybachufer Canal hosts the Turkish Market on Tuesdays and Fridays from noon to 6:30 PM (winter until 5:30 PM).
 Vendors sell olives, cheeses, textiles, kitchenware.
 The prepared food stalls draw office workers from across the city.
-A lahmacun (thin Turkish pizza) costs €3-4.
-A full meal of grilled meat, rice, and salad runs €8-12.
+A lahmacun (thin Turkish pizza) costs €3.50–4.50.
+A full meal of grilled meat, rice, and salad runs €9–14.
 The quality is consistent because the competition is fierce.
+Come hungry and with cash—many vendors don't take cards.

 Oranienstraße runs through the heart of SO36, the postal code that became synonymous with punk and alternative culture in the 1980s.
 Bars and clubs line the street.
 Some have been operating since the Wall was still standing.
 The neighborhood's edge has softened as rents have risen, but the density of live music venues, small theaters, and street art maintains a different energy than Mitte's polished tourism.